 Companies who have consistently cut debt over the last 3 years, or who have a Debt/Equity ratio less than 2, are looked at favorably.
 FBIZ, which has a Debt/Equity ratio of 0.24%, passes this test.

 Preferred companies must have a ROE of at least 17%.
 FBIZ's ROE of 11.2% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.

 Shares outstanding should be less than 30 million, as fewer shares mean bigger price jumps when demand surges.
 However, there is no penalty for a large number of shares outstanding as long as all the other parameters are met.
 FBIZ currently has 4 million shares outstanding, which is favorable.

 Companies with the best prospects have strong insider ownership, which we define as 15% or more.
 When there is strong insider ownership, management is more likely to act in the best interest of the company, as their interests are right in line with that of the shareholders.
-Insiders own 17.95% of FBIZ's stock.
-Management's representation is large enough and passes this test.
+The data is not available for FBIZ.
+Hence, an opinion cannot be rendered.

 Some institutional ownership is preferred, but there is no indication that a large number of institutions is too many.
-Institutions own 43.54% of FBIZ's stock.
-Because there is some institutional ownership present, FBIZ passes this test.
+This data is not available for FBIZ.
+Hence, this criterion cannot be evaluated currently.